perwin/pyimfit/docs/overview.md

 values are in counts/pixel.
 (Photometric zero points are not needed except for the optional case of computing model magnitudes; see below.)

-A very simple example of constructing a model:
+A very simple example of programmatically constructing a model:

     model_desc = pyimfit.SimpleModelDescription()
     # define the limits on the central-coordinate X0 and Y0 as +/-10 pixels relative to initial values